Scifabric/pybossa/doc/install.rst

 To allow all this, you will need two additional Python processes to run in the
 background: the **worker** and the **scheduler**.
-The scheduler will create the periodic tasks while other tasks will be created dinamycally.
+The scheduler will create the periodic tasks while other tasks will be created dynamically.
 The worker will execute every of them.

 To run the scheduler, just run the following command in a console::